Yelp/paasta/docs/source/isolation.rst

 to that shown in the config.

 However, one caveat with only setting *this* value is that swap is not accounted for.
-As a result, once a container reaches it's memory limit, it may start swapping, rather than being killed.
+As a result, once a container reaches its memory limit, it may start swapping, rather than being killed.
 Without particular kernel cmdline options, swapping is *not* accounted for the cgroup.